Y-Shaped Generative Flows: Abstract

 \section{Abstract}

-Modern continuous-time generative models often induce \emph{V-shaped} transport: each sample travels independently along nearly straight trajectories from prior to data, overlooking shared structure.
-We introduce \emph{Y-shaped generative flows}, which move probability mass together along shared pathways before branching to target-specific endpoints.
-Our formulation is based on a novel velocity-driven objective with a sublinear exponent (between zero and one); this concave dependence rewards joint and fast mass movement.
-Practically, we instantiate the idea in a scalable neural ODE training objective.
-On synthetic, image, and biology datasets, Y-flows recover hierarchy-aware structure, improve distributional metrics over strong flow-based baselines, and reach targets with fewer integration steps.
+Modern continuous-time generative models typically induce \emph{V-shaped} flows: each sample travels independently along a nearly straight trajectory from the prior to the data.
+Although effective, this independent movement overlooks the hierarchical structures that exist in real-world data.
+To address this, we introduce \emph{Y-shaped generative flows}, a framework in which samples travel together along shared pathways before branching off to target-specific endpoints.
+Our formulation is theoretically justified, yet remains practical, requiring only minimal modifications to standard velocity-driven models.
+We implement this through a scalable, neural network-based training objective.
+Experiments on synthetic, image, and biological datasets demonstrate that our method recovers hierarchy-aware structures, improves distributional metrics over strong flow-based baselines, and reaches targets in fewer steps.